-Attachment 3 3.
-BERKSHIRE COUNTY TRANSPORTATION NETWORK MAP
+Attachment 3 BERKSHIRE COUNTY TRANSPORTATION NETWORK MAP

-The map below shows a geographical distribution of all highway and bridge projects programed in FFY 2022-2026 TIP in the Berkshire MPO region.
-Location of TIP projects are superimposed on the Environmental Justice (EJ) map of Berkshire County.
-The EJ thresholds used for the assessment are: Population below Poverty > 10%; Non-English-Speaking population > 3%; Non-White population > 10%.
-This assessment identifies projects that may potentially impact minority and low-income block groups in the region.
+The map below shows a geographical distribution of TIP projects programed in FFY 2022-2026 in the Berkshire MPO region.
+This assessment identifies projects that potentially impact minority and low-income block groups in the region.
 While it may appear that many of the projects are programmed on a select number of communities, all the projects benefit each resident who travel to and within the urbanized area of Berkshire County.

-Attachment 4 4.
-BMPO FFY 2022 - 2026 TIP PROJECTS MAP
+Attachment 4 FFY 2022 - 2026 TIP PROJECTS MAP

-The map below shows a geographical distribution of TIP past projects programmed from FFY 2011 - 2021 in the Berkshire MPO region.
-The map highlights communities where TIP past projects were programmed, for specific information on the projects, please see the tables on the following pages.
-This assessment identifies projects that may potentially impact minority and low-income block groups in the region.
+The map below shows a geographical distribution of TIP projects programmed from FFY 2011 - 2021 in the Berkshire MPO region.
+This assessment identifies projects that potentially impact minority and low-income block groups in the region.
 While it may appear that many of the projects are programmed on a select number of communities, all the projects benefit each resident who travels to and within the urbanized area of Berkshire County.